Make leftover turkey feel like something new

 Turkey Congee made with Arborio

-I find the creamy comfort of Arborio, the rice used in risotto, to be the perfect base for serving turkey leftovers.
-To it I add the sweet bite of dried cranberries (which are also aphrodisiac).
+I find the creamy comfort of Arborio, the rice used in risotto, to be a really nice base for serving turkey leftovers.
+To it I add the sweet bite of dried cranberries (which are also aphrodisiac.
+Read more about what makes cranberries a food of love.).
 The addition of the cranberries gives the Turkey Congee the same sweet/savory interplay you get from a Thanksgiving dinner.
 Combine with the crunch of salty peanuts or cashews–which are, of course, aphrodisiac, it makes a surprisingly sensual, simple dish.
-It’s one of my favorite uses for the leftovers from a Holiday feast.
+Best of all, it’s comfort food but one made from a collection of healthy ingredients.
+What more could you ask from a winter meal?

 A sensational use for Holiday leftovers, this Turkey Congee uses Arborio rice fur a rich, creamy base and leftover turkey for the protein.
 The addition of dried cranberries and salted nuts give it texture and a boost of flavor.